 The key ingredients to make paneer butter masala restaurant style are

-Butter: The name calls for butter so don't skip this, cooking onions and curry in butter adds great flavor.
+Butter: The name calls for butter, so don't skip this.
+Cooking onions and curry in butter adds great flavor.

-Tomato Puree: Highly recommend using store bought tomato puree instead of fresh tomato puree for making this.
-Store bought tomato puree is concentrated and helps give the butter paneer recipe that bright color and rich flavor.
+Tomato Puree: Highly recommend using store-bought tomato puree instead of fresh tomato puree for making this.
+Store-bought tomato puree is concentrated and helps give the butter paneer recipe that bright color and rich flavor.

 Serving Suggestions

-Serve paneer butter masala warm topped with some butter and coriander leaves and serve it with Indian flatbread - Naan/Roti or rice along with some Sirke Wala Pyaaz (Quick Pickled Onions) and Green Chutney for that perfect restaurant like meal at home.Enjoy!!
+Serve paneer butter masala warm, topped with butter and cilantro, and pair it with Indian flatbreads like Naan or Roti, or even rice, along with some Sirke Wala Pyaaz (Quick Pickled Onions) and Green Chutney for that perfect restaurant-like meal at home.
+Enjoy!!

 How to make Butter Paneer Vegan